Conor Dunne: Israel Cycling Academy (2019)

+In May 2019, he was named in the startlist for the 2019 Giro d'Italia.
+Wearing the Irish national champion's jersey, he completed the race in 135th place and finished 20th on stage twelve from Cuneo to Pinerolo, his highest placing in an individual Grand Tour stage.
+Following the Giro d'Italia, Dunne finished ninth at the Fyen Rundt in August.

-On 30 December 2019, he announced on social media that he was retiring from professional cycling.
+On 30 December 2019, at the age of 27, he announced on social media that he was retiring from professional cycling.

 Global Cycling Network (GCN)

 On 7 January 2020, Global Cycling Network (GCN) announced him as a new presenter.

 On 2 May 2020 GCN's YouTube channel released a video where Dunne turned his garden into a Velodrome to create a Garden Hour Cycling Distance record with help from his brother-in-law Nigel.
 The distance covered was 16.3 km, which was listed as a new record (as there was no existing record in place).
-His maxium speed was 24.3 km/h.
+His maximum speed was 24.3 km/h.

 Personal life

 His sister is tennis player Katy Dunne.